end-to-end-mlops-databricks-3/marvelous-databricks-course-kbajdzienko/README.md

 ## Week 1 Notes

-With the Machine Learning experience being the bottleneck, I have selected the default use case: **Real Estate Price Predicition**.
+With the Machine Learning experience being the bottleneck, I will be following the use case presented in the core-code-hub: **Real Estate Price Predicition**.
 Databricks Bundles will be used from the start to gain a deeper understanding of their inner workings.

 Additional first workflow has been created to download Kaggle House Pricing Dataset using `kaggle` API, followed by loading the table to Delta.